elotroalex/chiens/_texts/translation.md

 [31]({{site.baseurl}}/chiens/p031.html){:.pagetitle}

 *(At Cap-Haïtien.
-An assembly of planters presided by the governor)*
+An assembly of planters presided by The Governor.)*

 - {:.sp} 1st Deputy.